 I’ve listed some of my favorite gifts to give below under the cauliflower taco recipe.
 The Foodie Ideas section is my favorite, and I’ve tried to be concise (there are so many!).
 I think my Grandmere’ who always gave the grandkids foodie gifts influenced my gift giving ways.

 There’s so many ways to give during the holiday season.
 But, there are no rules and the gift doesn’t have to be something you can put your hands on.

 While you’re considering your gift list, and making plans for food, be sure to put a head of cauliflower, tortillas and cabbage on your list to make this vegan taco recipe!
 Cauliflower tacos come together quick and feed a small crowd.
-For those not feeding a crowd, the cauliflower mixture is freezer friendly and can be portioned and frozen for up a month.
+For those not feeding a crowd, the cauliflower taco mixture is freezer friendly and can be portioned and frozen for up a month.